 The subcommittee did find a second pathway for licensure of a foreign trained dentist, besides the requirement of the obtainment of a DDS or DMD degree from an accredited U.S. or Canadian dental school.
-The second pathway is international accreditation of foreign dental schools using the same accreditation standards as used for US and Canadian dental schools, assuring the equivalency of the US and Canadian issued DDS or DMD degree to the degree issued by the international schools.
-(Ex.
-5 pp. 46-47) i.
+The second pathway is international accreditation of foreign dental schools would using the same accreditation standards as used for US and Canadian dental schools assuring the equivalency of the US and Canadian issued DDS or DMD degree to the degree issued by the international schools.
+(Hanan Youssef, Applicant, LS 0504083DEN, Ex.
+5 pp. 46-47) 1.